epsilon537/boxlambda/_drafts/latency_shakeup.markdown

   source activate_env.sh
   ```

-  The first three steps need be executed once.
+  The first three steps only need be executed once.
 Activating the environment is required every time you're working with BoxLambda.

 ## The Ibex Performance Test on Verilator

 The value of this test is mostly in the waveform it generates.
 Checking the waveform of this test allows you to see instruction fetch latency and the cycle count of various common instructions: load-word and store-word to internal memory and VRAM, reading SoC registers, addi, branch taken, branch not taken.

-The test program consist of the following sub-tests:
+The test program consists of the following sub-tests:

 - **do_nothing()**: Measures how many cycles it takes to call *mcycle_start()* and *mcycle_stop()*.
 - **lw_register_loop()**: Repeatedly reads a peripheral register and measures how long it takes.